optimizely/labs/labs/optimizely-data-cli/README.md

 ## Testing `oevents`

-You can run the `oevents` test suite by install [BATS](https://github.com/bats-core/bats-core) and running `test.bats` in this directory.
+You can run the `oevents` test suite by installing [BATS](https://github.com/bats-core/bats-core) and running `test.bats` in this directory.
 Note: the `oevents` test suite requires bash v4.4+.